kiromba/guidelines/README.md

 # guidelines
-Guidelines for Rails, Docker and Javascript.
+Guidelines for Rails, Docker, Javascript and CSS.